yluo42/SRVQ/README.md

 # Spherical residual vector quantization (SRVQ)

 This repository contains a Pytorch-based minimalist implementation of the spherical residual vector quantization (SRVQ) module used in our [Gull neural audio codec](https://arxiv.org/abs/2404.04947) framework.
+Find the demo page [here](https://yluo42.github.io/Gull/).

 SRVQ is a modification to the standard RVQ to better quantize unit-norm inputs.
 The general idea is to use unit-norm codebooks with standard VQ-VAE selection and update scheme at the first hierarchy (R=1), while use **rotation matrices** defined by Householder transformations (treat learnable reflection matrices as learnable rotation matrices) for other hierarchies (R>1).